-I, the authorizing Tribal official for the(Tribe or Triba , certify this data represents an di Organization) accurate and unduplicated count of Indian children ages 3-5 with disabilities contacted and re eceiving special education and related services or December 1, 2015 from the tribe according to an Individualized Education Program (IEP).
-Tribal Official's Name & Title (type or print) Signature Date TR IBAL ASSURANCE assures that it has pr (Tribe or Tribal Organization) ovided the state lead agency in the State(s) in wh ich Indian children reside, the child find information (including the names and dates of birth and parent contact information) fo or children with disabilities aged 3 through 5 who are included in its December 1, 2015, Child Count data to meet the child find coordinate ation and child count responsibilities in 20 U.S.C.
+I, the authorizing Tribal official for the(Tribe or Trib , certify this data represents an a accurate and unduplicated count of Indian children ages 3-5 with disabilities contacted and r , December 1, 2018 from the tribe according to an Individualized Education Program (IEP).
+Tribal Official's Name & Title (type or print) Signature Date TR IBAL ASSURANCE assures that it has pr (Tribe or Tribal Organization) ovided the state lead agency in the State(s) in which ch Indian children reside, the child find information (including the names and dates of birth and parent contact information) fo r children with disabilities aged 3 through 5 who are included in its December 1, 2018 , Child Count data to meet the child find coordina tion and child count responsibilities in 20 U.S.C.
 1411(h)(4).
-Tribal Official's Name & Title (type or print) - Signature
+Tribal Official's Name & Title (type or print) Signature